How much would learning how to hit a fade consistently help your game out?

 On a massive cut, you will need to also create a more outside to inside swing path.
 On the swing, make sure to feel like you are limiting the release of the club through the shot.
 Imagine the heel of the club making contact first.
 Lastly, hold off the finish like Tiger has done so many times.

 If done correctly, this will produce a big left to right shot that helps you save par or birdies and impress your playing partners.

+Hopefully after reading this, you no longer believe hitting a cut is some advanced ballstriking technique you should fear.
 If you can add the fade to your game you will consistently shoot lower scores.
 It will help you put the ball in play more often by hitting more fairways and greens.

 The biggest part about hitting a fade consistently is setting up properly.
 Make sure your grip is adjusted, aligned left of the target, and committed to hitting the shot.
 Once you’re aimed properly, adjust the clubface slightly open and swing along the line of your body.